uTensor/utensor-helloworld/docs/getting-started.md

 ![alt text](https://github.com/uTensor/uTensor/raw/master/docs/img/uTensorFlow.jpg "flow graph")

   uTensor is as small as 2kB.
 It supports multiple memory planning strategies and integrates well with optimized computational kernels, for example, CMSIS-NN from Arm.
-The uTensor C++ runtime interfaces are clear and designed specific for embedded ML.
-The uTensor Python SDK is designed for customizability from the ground up.
+The uTensor C++ runtime interfaces are clear and designed specifically for embedded ML.
+The uTensor Python SDK is customizable from the ground up.
 Hardware and software designers can take advantage of the extensbility uTensor offers to prototype and deploy their solutions.

-  We find the code-generation is a good balance weighting all the trade-offs above.
+  We find that code-generation is a good balance weighing all the trade-offs above.

   The rest of the tutorial presents the steps to set up your environment and deploy your first model with uTensor.